lingjzhu/zipa/README.md

 ## Data

+**[Update]**: Clean labels for this data is available at [https://huggingface.co/datasets/sejongwang/ipapack_plus_clean](https://huggingface.co/datasets/sejongwang/ipapack_plus_clean).
+This is a label only repo.
+Thanks Junehwi Kim at KAIST for cleaning the data!!
+Please cite his repository if you use his clean labels.

 The tokenizer can be found [here](https://huggingface.co/datasets/anyspeech/ipapack_plus_meta).
 You'll need the `sentencepiece` package to load it.
 [This](https://huggingface.co/datasets/anyspeech/ipapack_plus_meta/blob/main/ipa_simplified/unigram_127.vocab) is the list of selected IPA symbols.